mmatviyiv/ChillScreen/README.md

 # ChillScreen

-Plugin for macOS that prevents random and annoying Mail popups.
+Plugin for macOS that prevents random and annoying popup of Mail's window.
 Make it chill.

 ## Requirements

 **macOS Catalina**.
 Other versins are coming soon.

-## Installing
+## Install

 1. Run in **Terminal**
 ```bash